Man United's Rashford joins Aston Villa on loan

-:Manchester United forward Marcus Rashford has joined Aston Villa on loan, both Premier League clubs announced on Sunday.
+:Manchester United forward Marcus Rashford has joined Aston Villa on loan, both Premier League clubs announced on Sunday, bringing to an end a difficult few weeks for the England striker after he was frozen out at Old Trafford.

 Rashford, who has been capped 60 times by England, will join Villa until the end of the season.